dmdhrumilmistry/pyhtools/README.md

 - PyHTools comes with UI, but you can also use command line to use tools individually.

+**`NOTE` : The UI hasn't been updated yet with new tools, and evil files so using cli is preferred.**

 ### Installation

 1. Open terminal